Toddler Program

 Is it ok if my child wears diapers?

 We approach the toilet training process with utmost sensitivity and care.
-Accidental soiling is inevitable, and we are well aware that the slightest facial gesture of disgust or unacceptance will negatively impact them.
+We do not call unintentional soiling of pants as “accidents”.
+It is a natural part of the process towards toileting independence.
+We are well aware that the slightest facial gesture of disgust or unacceptance will negatively impact them.
+When done right with sensitivity, awareness, and a clear goal of the child’s independence and confidence, toilet training is a simple, joyful process.

 Should I pack a snack for my child?